jackhumbert/fardriver-controllers/README.md

 ### Updating Firmware

-When loading the firmware .bin file, a crc array is created with the bytes at 0xE000, populated in the array from 4 to 124.
+When loading the firmware .bin file, a crc array is created with the bytes at 0x3E000, populated in the array from 4 to 124.

+For the 32303, the first 0x2000 (4 packets) aren't important, so they're skipped.

 During "Detect Controller", where something (at +0x448dc, based on file size/format?) is 0x7e2f / 32303: (GD32F303?)